jsjoeio/100-days-twilio-twitter/README.md

 # twilio-twitter
-A simple app that takes tweets a text message using Twilio and Twitter.
+A simple app that tweets a text message using Twilio and Twitter.

 ## How does it work?